-Making homemade glazed doughnuts is easier than you think.
-Ready in about 2 hours, these taste like doughnuts from your favorite bakery, but they’re made in the comfort of your own home.
-For doughnut success, follow my step-by-step photos, helpful success tips, and foolproof recipe.
+Making homemade glazed doughnuts is easier than you think, but requires a little patience.
+Ready in about 2.5 hours, these taste like doughnuts from your favorite bakery, but they’re made in the comfort of your own home.
+For doughnut success, follow my step-by-step photos, helpful success tips, and video tutorial.
 Using this same doughnut dough, you can create other flavored frosted doughnuts too!

 With that signature bakery taste and texture, doughnuts from a doughnut shop are incredibly delicious and indulgent.
 When you can’t pick up your favorite doughnuts, why not make them at home instead?
-They’ve always been a baking bucket list recipe for me, and today we’re finally taking a deep dive into homemade doughnuts—fried, sugary, old-fashioned, and comforting.
-It’s so much fun to be able to make them from scratch without leaving the comforts of home.
+They’ve always been a baking bucket list recipe for me, and today I’m taking you on a deep dive into homemade doughnutsโfried, sugary, old-fashioned, and comforting.
+I originally shared this recipe in 2016, and I now have more step-by-step photos and a video tutorial to guide you.

 These Homemade Glazed Doughnuts Are: